LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 The API uses App Jwt Oauth 2.0 authentication.

 <strong>Does the API have status call backs?
 How do we get the status of the message?</strong>
 Proactive Messaging does not have call backs to inform the status.
-Proactive Messaging provides status of messages through [conversations](https://proactive-messaging.fs.liveperson.com/api/api-docs/v2/outbound/#/Campaign/conversations) API.
+Proactive Messaging provides status of messages through [Reporting API](https://developers.liveperson.com/outbound-reporting-api-overview.html).

 <strong>Does LivePerson return some sort of error response when the user already opted out?
 For example if we try to send to a number that's blocked?</strong>
 - Proactive guarantees opt-out from SMS only.
 If a consumer opts out from twilio SMS, we guarantee that no future Proactive messages will be sent to the consumer until they re-opt-in again.
-For messages that are sent to consumer who opted out, the state of recipient will be marked 'SKIPPED' in conversations api.
+For messages that are sent to consumer who opted out, the state of recipient will be marked 'SKIPPED' in [Reporting API](https://developers.liveperson.com/outbound-reporting-api-overview.html).
 - Proactive messaging does not have the ability to capture opt-out from WA channels.

 <strong>Is there a throughput limitation for the data that gets passed from Twilio to LP?
 For example, if brand sends 100 Twilio msgs/sec (their max throughput), then can the data flow through to LP at the same rate?</strong>